Government and Legal System

 The judicial system comprises a lower Magistrates court and the Supreme Court, which includes a Court of Appeal and a High Court.

-The Attorney General is responsible for the administration of the legal and judicial system.
+The Attorney General is responsible for administering the legal and judicial system.

 The final appeal from Barbadian courts used to be to the Privy Council in England.

-Since the establishment of the Caribbean Court of Justice (CCJ), based in Trinidad and Tobago, the CCJ is now the final court of appeal.
+Since the Caribbean Court of Justice (CCJ), based in Trinidad and Tobago, the CCJ is now the final court of appeal.